dartmouth-cs98/18w-si32/docs/api-reference/README.md

 build(position)
 ```

-Creates and returns a _build_ command to construct a hive at the location specified by `location`.
+Generates a _build_ command to construct a hive at the location specified by `location`.

 **mine()**